sergeyklay/.emacs.d/README.md

     </a>
 </p>

-This repository contains my personal GNU Emacs’ configuration notes and any other resources for the Emacs which I port around from system to system with me.
+This repository contains my personal configuration for GNU Emacs which I port around from system to system with me.

 Known to work with GNU Emacs 25.1 and later.

 Prerequisite packages are